 - Assess the adequacy of the standard operating procedures of the existing early warning system, and propose possible changes.

-The project supported the development of the guidelines to enhance the capacity of the Ministry of Works, Transport and Infrastructure staff to assess building structures and to check their compliance with the revised standards and codes.
-The project has also supported the government of Samoa in reaching out to the building industry on the content and implications of the revised building code, and to communities on climate and disaster-related risk.
+The project supported the development of guidelines to enhance the capacity of the Ministry of Works, Transport and Infrastructure staff to assess building structures and to check their compliance with the revised standards and codes.
+The project also supported the government of Samoa in reaching out to the building industry on the content and implications of the revised building code, and to communities on climate and disaster-related risk.

 The project also supported the government of Samoa develop policies and strategies for improving the effectiveness of multi-hazard EWS.
-As part of the support, the adequacy of the standard operating procedures for the early warning system was assessed, and proposed changes are helping the Ministry of Natural Resources and Environment draft a policy and strategy to integrate different information available – including meteorological, hydrological, and seismic information.
+As part of this assistance, the adequacy of the standard operating procedures for the early warning system was assessed, and proposed changes are helping the Ministry of Natural Resources and Environment draft a policy and strategy to integrate different types of information – including meteorological, hydrological, and seismic information.

 Partnerships and coordination

-This project is implemented in close collaboration with the Government of Samoa, in particular the Ministry of Works, Transport, and Industry, and the Ministry of Natural Resources and Environment.
+This project was implemented in close collaboration with the Government of Samoa, in particular the Ministry of Works, Transport, and Industry, and the Ministry of Natural Resources and Environment.

 Window of Action